 - the student meets the criteria for one of the following ABSTUDY Awards:

 - Schooling A Award; or

-- o Schooling B Award; or
+- Schooling B Award; or

 - o Tertiary Award; or

-- o Part-time Award; or
+- Part-time Award; or

-- Testing and Assessment Award; or
+- o Testing and Assessment Award; or

-- Masters and Doctorate Award; or
+- Masters and Doctorate Award; or - o Student in Lawful Custody Award; and - the student is required to temporarily live away from the permanent home in order to attend an Away from Base activity; and - if the student requires mandatory supervision under section 87.2.1.2 of this Manual, they are accompanied by a supervisor under section 88.4.2 of this Manual; and - from 1 July 2019, unless exceptional circumstances apply, a student MUST have a Safe Travel Plan in place if s/he is: - o under 18 years of age; and - o a primary or secondary school student; and - seeking to have Centrelink pre-book their travel.

-- Student in Lawful Custody Award; and - the student is required to temporarily live away from the permanent home in order to attend an Away from Base activity; and - if the student requires mandatory supervision under section 87.2.1.2 of this Manual, they are accompanied by a supervisor under section 88.4.2 of this Manual; and from 1 July 2019, if the student is:
+Guidelines for the development of appropriate Safe Travel Plans are at Appendix F of this Manual.

-- o under 18 years of age; and - o a primary or secondary student; and - the student seeks to have Centrelink pre-book their travel; they MUST - have a Safe Travel Plan, unless exceptional circumstances apply.
-Guidelines for the development of appropriate Safe Travel Plans are at Appendix F of this Manual; and - one of the following apply: - for field trips, the travelling time and/or distance between the institution location and the field trip location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - for residential schools and testing/assessment programmes, the travelling time and/or distance between the permanent home and the institution location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - o for placements: - where the student is living at his/her permanent home, the travelling time and/or distance between the permanent home and the placement location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - where the student is living at his/her term address, the travelling time and/or distance between the term address and the placement location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - the journey is not precluded under the interstate travel rules; and - the person undertaking the journey is an approved traveller; and - the student is eligible for Away from Base activities travel.
+- one of the following apply: - for field trips, the travelling time and/or distance between the institution location and the field trip location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - for residential schools and testing/assessment programs, the travelling time and/or distance between the permanent home and the institution location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - o for placements: - where the student is living at his/her permanent home, the travelling time and/or distance between the permanent home and the placement location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - where the student is living at his/her term address, the travelling time and/or distance between the term address and the placement location can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - the journey is not precluded under the interstate travel rules; and - the person undertaking the journey is an approved traveller; and - the student is eligible for Away from Base activities travel.